lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Promotion of RSA-OAEP into a KEM

-The RSA Optimal Asymmetric Encription Padding (OAEP), more specifically the RSAES-OAEP key transport algorithm as specified in [RFC3560] is a public key encryption algorithm used to transport key material from a sender to a reviever.
+The RSA Optimal Asymmetric Encryption Padding (OAEP), more specifically the RSAES-OAEP key transport algorithm as specified in [RFC3560] is a public key encryption algorithm used to transport key material from a sender to a receiver.
 It is promoted into a KEM by having the sender generate a random 256 bit secret and encrypt it.

 ~~~
 DHKEM.Encaps(pkR):